darrensyu/CBSI_Movies/README.md

 Assumption #3:
 The prompt talks about 10% of the movies failing financially.
 I took this to mean that if the production revenue for a particular movie was lower than the production cost, the movie would be considered to have failed financially.
 There are 20 movies in total for the initial Movies table and therefore I inserted 2 movies that failed financially ("Frozen" and "The Book of Life").

+Assumption #4:
+Without a particular script format as reference, I decided to develop my own format of how I would record the data in the database.
+By doing so, regardless of what format the script is given to me, I can put it through a parser of sorts to fit into the format that I developed.
+The format consists of having 2 SQL tables within the database (Characters and Scripts).
+The Characters table consists of identifying which Actor played what specific Character in a specific movie.
+Using the ids from the Characters table, I connected entries in the Scripts table to have lines and text associated to each Character.
+Each line would have a maximum of 80 characters of text but obviously this number may be altered to fit the script format better.
+Therefore, even if a particular character had a verbose monolouge, the text would be split up into multiple lines (and therefore multiple entries) while still being associated to the proper character.
+Using this format, I am able to identify the number of references of a specific Character made by other Characters in the Movie and therefore display that information in the table on the Home Page.

 ##Tools:
 For this particular project I used:<br/>